 Rough lumber becomes precision stock through a specific sequence of operations.
-Skip a step or rearrange the order, and you’ll chase errors throughout your project.
-The squaring sequence, face, edge, thickness, width, length, has been refined by generations of woodworkers.
+Skip a step or rearrange the order, and you will chase errors throughout your entire project.
+This sequence was refined by generations of woodworkers for a reason.
 Follow it exactly.

 Step One: Reference Face

 Nothing else works until you have one perfectly flat surface.
 This reference face becomes the foundation for every subsequent operation.
-Every measurement, every machine setup, refers back to this surface.
+Every measurement and every machine setup refers back to this surface.

-On the jointer, take light passes until the entire face shows fresh cut marks.
-Use your hand to feel for any slight humps or hollows.
+On the jointer, take light passes until the entire face shows fresh cut marks from end to end.
+Run your hand across it and feel for humps or hollows.
 The surface must be flat in length, flat in width, and free of twist.
-Mark this face clearly so you never lose track of your reference.
+I use winding sticks on longer boards because my hands are not sensitive enough to catch a half-degree of twist over four feet.
+Mark this face clearly with a triangle pointing toward the reference edge.
+You never want to lose track of which surface is your reference once you move to the next step.

 Step Two: Reference Edge

-With the reference face against the jointer fence, create a perfectly straight edge at 90 degrees to the face.
-This edge becomes your second reference surface, establishing the board in two planes.
+With the reference face pressed tight against the jointer fence, create a perfectly straight edge at 90 degrees to the face.
+This gives you your second reference surface and establishes the board in two planes.

-Check the result with a reliable square.
+Check the result with a reliable engineer’s square.
 The edge must be perpendicular to the face along its entire length.
 Any deviation here multiplies through every piece you cut from this board.
+I have seen a single degree of error at this stage turn into visible gaps in a panel glue-up six steps later.

-Mark this edge as well, often with a second leg of the triangle symbol.
+Mark this edge with the second leg of your triangle symbol.
 The face and edge markings together tell you how to orient the board for every future operation.

 Step Three: Thickness

-The planer creates the second face, parallel to your reference face.
-Run the board with the reference face down on the planer bed.
-The cutterhead machines the rough top surface, creating a parallel plane.
+The planer creates the second face parallel to your reference face.
+Run the board with the reference face riding on the planer bed.
+The cutterhead machines the rough top surface into a plane parallel to the bottom.

 Step Four: Width

-With thickness established, rip the board to final width.
-Run the reference edge against the table saw fence, placing the waste on the outside of the blade.
-The reference edge stays intact while you establish the final width.
+With thickness locked in, rip the board to final width on the table saw.
+Run the reference edge against the fence, placing waste on the outside of the blade.
+Your reference edge stays intact while you establish the final width.

 Step Five: Length

-Length comes last because crosscuts release internal stress.
-A board that was straight when ripped may spring slightly after crosscutting.
-By cutting length last, any such movement happens after all the critical dimensions are locked in.
+Length comes last for a reason most people overlook: crosscuts release internal stress.
+A board that was perfectly straight after ripping may spring or bow once you crosscut it shorter.
+By cutting length last, any stress relief happens after all the critical dimensions are locked in.

 Use a miter saw or crosscut sled for square ends.
 The reference edge runs against the fence, ensuring the cut is perpendicular to your established surfaces.
-Verify squareness with a combination square on both faces.
+Verify squareness with a combination square on both faces, not just one.

 Why This Order Matters

-The sequence builds upon itself.
-Each step creates a reference for the next.
-Attempting to establish width before thickness, for instance, would give you a board of precise width but unknown thickness.
+That’s what makes this sequence endearing to us woodworkers who have tried every shortcut — each step builds a reference for the next.
+Trying to establish width before thickness gives you a board of precise width but unknown thickness.
 Crosscutting before ripping might leave you with a piece too narrow after the rip cut straightens a bowed edge.

-Experienced woodworkers follow this sequence automatically.
-Beginners should consciously work through each step, verifying the result before proceeding.
-The discipline becomes habit, and the habit produces consistently accurate stock.
+Experienced woodworkers follow this sequence without thinking about it.
+If you are still learning, consciously work through each step and verify the result before proceeding.
+The discipline becomes habit, and the habit produces consistently accurate stock every single time.

 Batch Processing

-When dimensioning multiple boards, process all of them through each step before moving to the next.
-Face all the boards, then edge all the boards, then thickness all at once.
-This reduces setup changes and ensures consistency across matching pieces.
+When dimensioning multiple boards for a project, process all of them through each step before moving to the next.
+Face every board, then edge every board, then thickness them all at once.
+This reduces machine setup changes and ensures consistency across matching pieces.
+I learned this the hard way after planing eight drawer sides one at a time and ending up with three different thicknesses because I kept adjusting the planer between boards.

 Good projects start with square, flat, dimensioned stock.
-The joinery comes later, but it depends entirely on this preparatory work.
-Invest the time here, and your joints will fit the first time.
+The joinery comes later, but every joint depends entirely on this preparatory work.
+Invest the time here and your joints will fit on the first attempt.